Healthplan Spain

 Required Documents for a Medical Visa to Spain

 Medical Visa applications are relatively straightforward but necessitate specific documents for a successful application process.
 Typically, the process commences with a Spanish clinic inviting a foreign patient to receive treatment.
 The clinic must draft an invitation letter detailing the expected duration of the patient's stay.
+Ensure your chosen clinic is an authorised medical centre, as consulates verify treatment legitimacy.

-Before you can travel to Spain for your treatment, you must clarify the following details
+Before you can travel to Spain for your treatment, you must clarify the following details:

 • The nature of your treatment.